Rafael Blanco (artist): 24-hour Reno Mural Marathon

-Blanco's 15-foot by 20-foot mural “The Jump” featuring his children, took the second-place prize in the inaugural 24-hour Reno Mural Marathon in Reno, Nevada in 2014.
+Blanco's 15-foot by 20-foot mural “The Jump” featuring his children, took the second-place prize in the inaugural 24-hour Reno Mural Marathon in Reno, Nevada, in 2014.
 Blanco competed in the 24-hour Reno Mural Marathon again in 2016 and took the second-place prize once more with “Dancing Street.”
 This 15-foot by 20-foot mural featured two hip-hop street dancers performing in the street.
 Again, Blanco competed in the fourth annual 24-hour Reno Mural Marathon and took the second-place prize in July 2017 with “Snapshot.”
 The 15-foot by 20-foot mural featured a person behind a camera lens snapping a photo of its subject looking back at it.
 Later that fall, in October 2017, Blanco painted “Irma” at the Reno Mural Expo, which was a 20-foot by 20-foot piece and featured the face of an Indigenous woman with a transparent American Flag on her face.
 In 2019, Blanco made another debut in the 24-hour Reno Mural Marathon when he took the third-place prize with “Frida Kahlo.”

 Train Murals

 In 2017, Blanco started the summer with “Railroading Away” in Live Oak, California.
 This 17-foot by 50-foot mural featured a conductor peering out of a steam engine locomotive preparing to travel.
-In 2018, trains again are displayed in Blanco's “Western Pacific” mural.
+In 2018, trains again are getting displayed in Blanco's “Western Pacific” mural.
 Modern locomotives span the 17-foot by 12-foot Western Pacific Railroad Museum building in Portola, California – one of the change sites on the Western Pacific Railroad over the Sierra Mountains.